jjla26/movie-API/README.md

 8. Allow users to remove a movie from their list of favorites
 9. Allow existing users to deregister

+## Authentication and Authorization

+###### After creating an user you will have to log in with the API to be able to make resquests.
+When logging in the authorization token will be returned in the response.
+That will be the authorization token (Bearer Token) that you will have to use in every request to interact with the API.

 ## API ENDPOINTS